DC Universe has arrived – but what is it, and why should fans of DC comics, TV shows, and films be excited?

 And if you'd rather wait, DC Universe will offer a free 7-day trial once it's live.

-How does it differ from other streaming services?
+How does DC Universe differ from other streaming services?

 The hybrid nature makes it distinct from other services.
 There are plenty of streaming video services, of course, but Netflix and CBS All Access don't feature comic books.
 Likewise, there are all-you-can-read comic book services like Marvel Unlimited and comiXology Unlimited, but those apps don't have a lick of video on them.